 California Pinot Noir lovers take note.
 Wine lovers with a free weekend, listen up.
 It's Spring, and the wine events are coming fast and furious.
 It seems like every week there's a new wine tasting to go to.
 But some are more worth paying attention to than others.

 Anderson Valley is known for two things in California, and not coincidentally, it has more or less two major wine tasting events per year.
-The first, the International Alsace Varietals festival took place a few months ago, and I was sadly prevented from attending.
+The first, the International Alsace Varietals festival took place a few months ago, which I reported on here at Vinography.

-The second is the annual Pinot Noir Festival, which it looks like I'll also be unable to attend, much to my disappointment.
-But if you're a fan of Pinot Noir and you don't have plans for the weekend of May 15th, I seriously recommend it.
+The second is the annual Pinot Noir Festival.
+If you're a fan of Pinot Noir and you don't have plans for the weekend of May 20th, I seriously recommend it.
 It's definitely worth the three hour drive.

 Not only is this a gorgeous time of year in the Anderson Valley, but the Pinot Noirs on offer include a few of the better ones in the state.
 This isn't a huge tasting, and consequently you'll find very few huge wineries there.
 Instead you'll find a bunch of small, dedicated growers and producers pouring their (mostly) small production wines.

-The event includes a technical conference and BBQ on Friday May 14th with speakers that include wine writer Jordan Mackay, winemaker Greg LaFolette, Jim Klein of Navarro Vineyards, Dan Sogg former editor of the Wine Spectator, and several other scientists and winemakers.
+The event includes a technical conference and BBQ on Friday May 20th with speakers that include wine writer Karen MacNeil and winemaker Larry Londer.

 Saturday features the grand tasting and winemaker dinners, and those who choose to stay through Sunday can wander around to the many open houses hosted by the valley's wineries.